How to Make Learning about Saving and Investing Fun for the Whole Family

 Check out the following resources, websites and apps if your children want to learn more or you want to make it a family activity:

 Stock Market Game

-Physician Financial Freedom is a specialty practice of Creative Planning.
-Each of our dedicated teams specializes in working with doctors and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
+Law Enforcement Financial Freedom is a specialty practice of Creative Planning.
+Each of our dedicated teams specializes in working with police officers and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
 If you’d like additional assistance teaching your kids about money, or for any other financial matter, please schedule a call.

 As a Wealth Manager, Bob works closely with his clients to create and maintain customized financial plans that address their specific needs and goals.
 Bob’s comprehensive approach helps solve wealth management issues in the areas of retirement planning, investment management, tax, estate planning, business planning, risk management, and charitable planning.

 This commentary is provided for general information purposes only and should not be construed as investment, tax or legal advice, and does not constitute an attorney/client relationship.
 Past performance of any market results is no assurance of future performance.
 The information contained herein has been obtained from sources deemed reliable but is not guaranteed.